 Below you will find details of forthcoming training courses and events offered by the King's Health Partners Clinical Trials Office.
 We offer a range of courses for all KCL, KCH IOP/ SLAM and Guy's and St. Thomas' Trust staff involved in the conduct of Clinical Trials and other Clinical Research.
 For further information, please contact King's Health Partners CTO Clinical Trials Training Team.

-“Good clinical practice is a set of internationally recognised ethical and scientific quality requirements which must be observed for designing, conducting, recording and reporting clinical trials that involve the participation of human subjects.”
+Good Clinical Practice is an internationally recognised ethical and scientific quality standard which must be observed for designing, conducting, recording and reporting clinical trials that involve the participation of human subjects.

 All staff involved in Clinical Trials / Research are required to be qualified by education, training, and experience to perform their respective task(s).
 This requires all staff to attend GCP training.